USCIS Response to COVID-19

 - UK Visa Applicants: visit the UK Visas and Immigration website for updated information.

-USCIS asylum offices will send interview cancellation notices and automatically reschedule asylum interviews.
-When the interview is rescheduled, asylum applicants will receive a new interview notice with the new time, date, and location for the interview.
+USCIS asylum offices will automatically reschedule asylum interviews that were cancelled during the temporary closures.
+When USCIS reschedules the interview, asylum applicants will receive a new interview notice with the new time, date and location for the interview and information about safety precautions.

 Naturalization Oath Ceremonies